• Home

 • Research Focus

-The Brent Lab is developing and applying computational methods for mapping gene regulation networks, modeling them quantitatively, and synthesizing new network designs in living cells.
+The Brent Lab is developing and applying computational methods for mapping gene regulation networks, modeling them quantitatively, and engineering new behaviors into them.

 • Capsule Regulation and Virulence in Cryptococcus Neoformans